sysprog21/vcam/README.md

 $ sudo insmod vcam.ko
 ```

-Expectedly, two device nodes will be created in `/dev`:
+Expectedly, three device nodes will be created in `/dev`:
 * videoX - V4L2 device;
 * vcamctl - Control device for virtual camera(s), used by control utility `vcam-util`;
+* fbX - controlling framebuffer device;

-In `/proc` directory, device file `vcamfbX` will be created.
+In `/dev` directory, device file `fbX` will be created.

 The device if initialy configured to process 640x480 RGB24 image format.
-By writing 640x480 RGB24 raw frame data to `/proc/vcamfbX` file the resulting
+By writing 640x480 RGB24 raw frame data to `/dev/fbX` file the resulting
 video stream will appear on corresponding `/dev/videoX` V4L2 device(s).

 Run `vcam-util --help` for more information about how to configure, add or